 (b) Horn;

-(c)
+(c) Heating, air conditioning, and ventilation systems; and

-Working turn signals, headlights, taillights, and windshield wipers.
+(d) Working turn signals, headlights, taillights, and windshield wipers.

 (4) Prior to hiring an NEMT driver, the CCO shall require the following:

 (a) The driver must have a valid driver license.
 The license must be the class of license with any required endorsements that permits the driver to legally operate the vehicle for which they are hired to drive pursuant to ORS chapter 807 and OAR chapter 735, division 062, or the applicable statutes of other states;